dexma/styx-api-gateway/readme.md

 A pipeline has one entry for an http request and one outcome with the resulting http response

+One single pipeline will manage all incoming request in three different phases:
+- First, apply request stages
+- Second, apply routing stage
+- Third, apply response stages

+If there is any error or stage fails, pipeline will abort the rest of the pipeline and immediately will reply with an http response

 ### Request stages

+In a simple concept a 'request stage' is a simple function that:

+    request -> request

+For example, an authentication stage could be:

+The reality is a function that:

+    request -> [Future[StageResult[Request]]]

 ### Routing stages